aiven/inkless/inkless/KnownChallenges.md

 S3 Express 1Z support will require writing to multiple buckets cross-zone in parallel.
 We should plan to support a single cluster with multiple backing buckets, and encode the bucket in appropriate places.
+Buckets may also be regional, so we could also expect multiple buckets to be attached to one cluster, but without the requirement for dual writes.

 At this time there is not a strategy for sharing metadata between clusters, which would be necessary to make sharing buckets meaningful.
 We will design as if a bucket will only be attached to a single cluster at a time.